 groove in the crankcase forward of (front is front) the engine

 air, plus the "blow by" from the cylinders, is pulled into

 the air cleaner (and on to the carburetor to be re-burned)

-by way of the breather on top of the oil filler.
-Draw of air
+by way of the breather hose from the top of the oil filler tower.

-and the later paper types creates a slight vacuum inside the
+When the engine draws air through the air cleaner it creates a slight vacuum inside the

 negative pressure in the air cleaner, plus the positive pressure